schorsch1976/blogcxx/README.md

 ## Fork
-As blogcpp is licenced under WTFPL2, i fork it and do what the fuck i want.
+As blogcpp is licenced under WTFPL2, i fork it and do what the f*ck i want.
 As i rewrote so big chunks, i licence blogcxx under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt).
-I thing GPL has done much more good than harm to the open source movement.
+I think GPL has done much more good than harm to the open source movement.

 WTFPL 2 and GPL3 are compatible.